 We covered various topics in this guide:

-A small tip for the end is – never stop observing, learning, and experimenting.
+One final tip for the end is to never stop observing, learning, and experimenting.
 The great thing about product procurement is that you can slightly modify your offer from month to month, always improving the complete subscriber experience.

-It is much easier (and it is surely fun!) to play with the product choice, arrangement, and variety all the time, in order to keep your subscription boxes as fresh as daisies.
+It is much easier (and much more fun!) to play with the product choice, arrangement, and variety all the time, in order to keep your subscription boxes as fresh as daisies.

 Be wise when it comes to product procurement and the results will surely show.